 There are several movies that attempt to capture the intensity of the D-Day Invasion by Allied forces on June 6, 1944.
 The events of that day and the lead up to it have inspired generations of screenwriters, directors, and actors.

 What a cast the film has: John Wayne, Robert Mitchum, Sean Connery, Richard Burton, Henry Fonda, Rod Steiger, Robert Wagner, Peter Lawford, Roddy McDowell, Eddie Albert, Sal Mineo, Paul Anka, Fabian and Red Buttons to name a few.
-It needs to be three hours long to give everybody their share of the action.
-And what an action.
+It needs to be three hours long to give everybody their share of the action—and what action!

 The Longest Day depicts the Battle of Normandy from the viewpoints of both the Allied and the German forces in consultation with veterans of both sides.
 Based on a 1959 book by Cornelius Ryan, the black-and-white film won Oscars for cinematography and special effects and was released in 1962.

 In 2001, the series won Emmy and Golden Globe Awards for best mini-series.
 Band of Brothers has continued to fascinate and attract admirers.